a7ul/swish-via-sound-pwa/README.md

 # Swish via Sound PWA (User app)

-A POC on how to improve the people site to make it easier to search for capabilities inside iZettle.
+A POC on how to make swish payment on iZettle Merchant device using Sound!

 **4th October 2018 iZettle Labs Project**